alexMtzRivero/old-portfolio/README.md

 ### Prerequisites

- To install sweetalert2 with this instructions you will need [NPM](https://www.npmjs.com)
+ To install sweetalert2  and Sass with this instructions you will need [NPM](https://www.npmjs.com)